Emphasis techniques¶

 Select the best information package for the context: passive, cleft, etc. See table of focus and effect of information packages.

-Dynamic verb¶
+Dynamic verbs¶

 Start with verb¶